-Step Description See Configure credential profiles Credential profiles define what content is to be added to the PIV card and the issuance model used to issue the card.
-See section 5.4, Setting up the credential profile.
+Step Description See Configure card layouts FIPS 201 defines the physical layout of a PIV card as well as the electronic elements.
+MyID is Section 5.4, Setting up the credential profile. supplied with card layout templates that are ready to use, but can also be customized to meet any specific needs.
+Section 5.4.1, Updating existing card layouts.
+Configure credential profiles Credential profiles define what content is to be added to the PIV card and the issuance model used to issue the card.
+Section 5.4, Setting up the credential profile.
 If you are using MyID for a non US Federal site (PIV-I or CIV), ensure you select the appropriate card data model.
 Configure MyID groups In MyID, the group can be used to represent an agency.
 This requires some specific data to be added that is used to form data written to each PIV card issued to the agency.
-See section 5.6, Manage agencies Configure User Data Sources You can add and amend PIV user attributes using the following: See section 5.15, Editing PIV applicants.
-MyID Core API.
+Section 5.6, Manage agencies.
+Configure User Data Sources You can add and amend PIV user attributes using the following: Section 5.15 , Editing PIV applicants.
+Lifecycle API.
 This requires the configuration of a data feed from your enrollment system.
+The Lifecycle API document.
 Manually adding users with the MyID workflow Add Person.
-Importing users from a connected LDAP compliant directory using MyID Desktop or the MyID Operator Client.
-The PIV applicant editing screens allows PIV specific attributes to be updated and fingerprint and facial biometric enrollment to take place.
-Lifecycle API.
-This is deprecated in favor of the MyID Core API.
+Importing users from a connected LDAP compliant directory using Edit Person or Edit PIV Applicant.
+Edit PIV Applicant workflow allows PIV specific attributes to be updated and fingerprint and facial biometric enrollment to take place.
 Configure Notifications MyID can generate notifications to other systems during issuance or cancellation.
 This can be used to ensure that other systems are kept up to date with the latest information from MyID.
-For more information on notifications, contact customer support quoting reference SUP-222.
-Configure roles for Agency- specific processes Configuration of MyID roles helps role separation to be enforced, and provides access to necessary operations for each user.
-The Roles, groups, and scope section in the Administration Guide .
+For more information on notifications, see the Administration Guide , or contact customer support quoting reference SUP-222 Configure roles for Agency-specific processes Configuration of MyID roles helps role separation to be enforced, and provides access to necessary operations for each user.
+The Roles, Groups and Scope section in the Administration Guide.

-4.3 Configuring MyID for non-Federal issuers (PIV-I and CIV)
+3.3 Configuring MyID for non-Federal issuers (PIV-I, CIV)